shadownrun/Renkin42SWT/src/main/resources/README.txt

 		Creates an explosion with 1/2 the power of TNT.
 	Snowball with a Stick of Dynamite in It:
 		Same as Dynamite, but also effective against Blazes.
+	Fungal Spores:
+		Inflicts 10 seconds each of poison and slowness.
+	Purified Soul Sand:
+		Spawns a Helpful Soul to fight for you.
+	Swift Dust:
+		Gives 30 seconds of Swiftness.
+	Shine Dust:
+		Gives 30 seconds of Night Vision.
+	Love Letter:
+		Spawns a baby of any animal it hits.
+	Hate Mail:
+		Spawns a baby of any aggressive mobs it hits.
+	Tomahawk:
+		Throwable Axe that deals significant damage on impact.
+Will drop on impact.

+BLOCKS:
+	Spectral Bricks:
+		Translucent bricks that glow dimly and are highly blast-resistant.
+	Corrupted Spectral Bricks:
+		Similar to Spectral Bricks, but red and slightly brighter.
+	Spectral Brick Stairs:
+		Stairs made of Spectral Bricks.
+	Corrupted Spectral Brick Stairs:
+		Stairs made from Corrupted Spectral Bricks.
+	Spectral Brick Slab:
+		Half-slab made of Spectral Bricks.
+Does not double.
+	Corrupted Spectral Brick Stairs:
+		Half-slab made from Corrupted Spectral Bricks.
+Does not double.

+MOBS:
+	Tortured Soul:
+		The vengeful spirit of a fallen adventurer.
+Spawns naturally in swamps.
+Drops Ectoplasm and Ghast Tears.
+	Corrupted Soul:
+		The unholy spirit of a hardened criminal.
+May be found in the Nether.
+Far more powerful than Tortured Souls, they should be avoided if possible.
+Drops Corrupted Ectoplasm and Ghast Tears.
+	Helpful Soul:
+		A spirit finally at peace, it will reward you by fighting for you until	it moves on.
+Will not hesitate to attack if provoked.
+Drops Ectoplasm if defeated.